Nas: People, the Arabic word

 ذَٲلِكَ ٱلَّذِى يُبَشِّرُ ٱللَّهُ عِبَادَهُ ٱلَّذِينَ ءَامَنُواْ وَعَمِلُواْ ٱلصَّـٰلِحَـٰتِۗ قُل لَّآ أَسۡـَٔلُكُمۡ عَلَيۡهِ أَجۡرًا إِلَّا ٱلۡمَوَدَّةَ فِى ٱلۡقُرۡبَىٰۗ وَمَن يَقۡتَرِفۡ حَسَنَةً۬ نَّزِدۡ لَهُ ۥ فِيہَا حُسۡنًاۚ إِنَّ ٱللَّهَ غَفُورٌ۬ شَكُورٌ (٢٣)

-23. That is the good news God gives to His servants who believe and do-good deeds.
+23. That is the good news Allah gives to Its agents who believe and do-good deeds.
 Say, “I ask of you no wage for it, except love among the near of kin.”
 Whoever does any good, We will increase its goodness for him.
-God is Forgiving and Appreciative.
+Allah is Forgiving and Appreciative.

 This verse encourages love between family and friends, or those close to you.
 The value of this type of love is emphasized at the end of the verse, which explains that whatever good is done for others will be rewarded in kind, only increasing.